shokru/rstats/material/R_links.md

 **[R for data science](https://r4ds.had.co.nz)**: **THE** reference.
 Must read, must have.

+**[Data Science in Education Using R](http://www.datascienceineducation.com)**: Another great book, very didactic with lots of examples.

 **[Hands on Machine Learning with R](https://bradleyboehmke.github.io/HOML/)**: a great (the?) reference for ML in R.

 **[R graphics cookbook](https://r-graphics.org)**: the way to go if you're starting on ggplot().